- Team USA

 - Competed in the U. S. Figure Skating Championships and placed sixth or higher at the intermediate or juvenile levels.

-The Academic Scholarship Program (ASP) assists current and former skaters who are enrolled in an accredited college or university and are still actively involved in the sport of figure skating.
-ASP support is intended to be used to defray educational expenses such as:
+The Academic Scholarship Program (ASP) assists current and former skaters enrolled in an accredited college or university and are still actively involved in the sport of figure skating.
+ASP support is intended to defray educational expenses such as: